 Brown is also the first Ohio Senator in 40 years to serve on the Senate Agriculture, Nutrition, and Forestry Committee, where he has been instrumental in strengthening the farm safety net and addressing childhood hunger.
 He serves as Chairman of the Subcommittee on Jobs, Rural Economic Growth and Energy Innovation.

 From his position on the Senate Veterans Affairs Committee, Brown as advocated for veterans training programs to ensure returning servicemembers have access to good-paying, high-demand jobs.
 He is the only Ohio Senator to serve a full term on the Senate Veterans Affairs Committee.

 Prior to serving in the United States Senate, Brown served as a United States Representative for the 13th District, Ohio’s Secretary of State, a member of the Ohio General Assembly, and has taught in Ohio’s public schools and at The Ohio State University.
 An Eagle Scout, Brown is a native of Mansfield, Ohio, where he spent summers working on his family’s farm.
 He is married to Pulitzer Prize-winning columnist Connie Schultz.
-They reside in Cleveland, Ohio, and have three daughters, a son, both a daughter and son-in-law, and two grandsons.
+They reside in Cleveland, Ohio, and have three daughters, a son, both a daughter and son-in-law, two grandsons, and a granddaughter.